 Today, Europe hosts the large majority of the leading international shows for each sector and represents nearly half of the global market share.
 EMECA Members are convinced of the active role they play in bringing together the international trading community.
 The EMECA exhibition centres strive to provide exhibitors and visitors with an excellent infrastructure and first-class information networks.
 In Europe they play an active part in the development of local trade.
 Regular socio-economic impact studies prove the huge effects of exhibition activity on the community and the larger region and the number of jobs generated directly and indirectly.

-In 2019, the EMECA venues hosted and organised almost 2,000 exhibitions a year with roughly 400,000 exhibitors and 38,5 million visitors on a gross rented display area of 38 million square meters.
+The EMECA venues host and organise almost 2,000 exhibitions a year with roughly 400,000 exhibitors and 38,5 million visitors on a gross rented display area of 38 million square meters.

 Outside Europe, many EMECA Members help European companies to benefit from market globalisation and adopt appropriate initiatives, such as setting up new trade fairs, supporting technology transfer to emerging markets and introducing European exhibitors to tradeshows all over the world.
 Meanwhile, EMECA Members have become renowned exhibition organisers in key growth regions outside of Europe.